jyoung3131/oss-project-explorer/docs/DEVELOPER.md

 - **Pagination**: Manages the pagination of the project table.
 - **ProjectAreaFilter**: Filters projects by their area of research or focus.
 - **ProjectExplorerPage**: The main page where users explore available projects.
 - **ProjectFormPage**: Contains the form for users to submit new projects.
 This is where calls to the Github API using Octokit occur after a user clicks submit.
+This is also where users are directed to creating a Github Issue if they'd like to request a new project area.
 - **ProjectTable**: Displays the list of projects in a table format, allowing for sorting and filtering.
 Retrieves project data from `project_list.json` in the `src/data` folder.
 - **TitleBar**: Displays the title and search bar.